-If you’ve been to the blender forums recently, you’ll know that quite a few people are a buzz with new hair rendering feature of Cycles.
+If you’ve been to the Blender forums recently, you’ll know that quite a few people are a buzz with new hair rendering feature of Blender Cycles.

 On December 9 2012, the first hair renders started appearing online, and since then it’s grown from an experimental feature, into something stable.
-In fact, hair rendering will be included in the next official Blender release: 2.66, which is due out in the next week ;)
+In fact, hair rendering will be included in the next official Blender release: 2.66.

 So what better time to get into it?

 Create something cool from this tutorial?
 Post it in the comments below.

 Not a fan of videos?
 Here’s the full text version:

 This tutorial is all about taking a previously made model with hair, and making it work with Cycles.